Olive Grove Records

 Olive Grove Records is an independent record label based in Glasgow, Scotland.
-It was established in 2010 by Halina Rifai and Lloyd Meredith, Glasgow-based music bloggers.
+The company was established in 2010 by Halina Rifai and Lloyd Meredith, two Glasgow-based music bloggers.

 History

-Frustrated that the local music they liked wasn't getting released, Halina Rifai and Lloyd Meredith of the Podcart and Peenko music blogs co-founded the label in 2010.
+Halina Rifai and Lloyd Meredith of the Podcart and Peenko music blogs co-founded the label in 2010.
+The label's name comes from the song "An Olive Grove Facing The Sea" by the band Snow Patrol.
 Their debut release was "Battleships & Kettle Chips" by Randolph's Leap in November 2010.

-The label's name comes from the song "An Olive Grove Facing The Sea" by the band Snow Patrol.
+Currently, the label is operated on a part-time basis under the direction of Lloyd Meredith.

 The Archipelago EPs

-In July 2018, it was announced that the label had been awarded Creative Scotland Open Project Funding to support the release of a series of EPs by up-and-coming Scottish based artists with little or no studio experience.
-Launching in 2019, releases are expected from Chrissy Barnacle, Pocket Knife, Moonsoup, Circle Meets Dot, Lux Canyon, and Jared Celosse.
+In July 2018, it was announced the label had been awarded a Creative Scotland Open Project Funding grant to support the release of a series of EPs by up-and-coming Scottish-based artists with little or no studio experience.
+Launched in 2019, the 6-part series featured releases from Chrissy Barnacle, Pocket Knife, Moonsoup, Circle Meets Dot, Lux Canyon, and Jared Celosse.